GRAD 9110 Professional Career Foundations

 Contact

-Email the instructor, Susi Varvayanis, Executive Director of Careers Beyond Academia in the Graduate School, at sv27@cornell.edu with expressions of interest and any questions.
+Email the lead instructor, Susi Varvayanis, Executive Director of Careers Beyond Academia in the Graduate School, at sv27@cornell.edu with expressions of interest and any questions.
 You are invited to attend the first session and we’ll work out the permission code to let you enroll before the add/drop period ends.